oadultradeepfield/oadultradeepfield/src/content/blog/2025-08-08-boonchubike-cms/index.md

 In this project, I created a client management system for Boonchubike, a bicycle store in Thailand.
-The problem was that the store is growing massively over the past 30 years, and they have a lot of customers both new and returning. <!-- truncate --> The store owner is not a tech-guy.
+The problem was that the store is growing massively over the past 30 years, and they have a lot of customers both new and returning.
+The store owner is not a tech-guy.
 He has been using **800+ pages word document (as of current version)** to print the address label on packages when delivering across country.
 Clearly, this is not an ideal solution.
 It requires a lot of manual works and is easily prone to errors.